Twin Lakes and Mount Monolith Viewpoint

 View Fullscreen Map

 This route starts from the Grizzly Lake backcountry campground, in Tombstone Territorial Park.
-See directions to the campground from the Grizzly Lake
+See directions and trail description to the campground from the Grizzly Lake

 From the Grizzly Lake backcountry campground head southwest of the lake towards a small creek that drains through an opening between two ridges.
 There are rough trails leading up the scree along both the right and left sides of the small creek.
 Following along the creek leads to a small lake.
-From the lake head southeast up to a saddle upon the ridge, this is Grizzly Pass (1,616 m).
+Stay on the left side of the lake.
+From the lake head southeast up to a saddle on the ridge, this is Grizzly Pass (1,616 m).
 From here there are some beautiful views down into the valley of Fern Creek, which eventually drains into Wolf Creek.

-To continue along to the Twin Lakes and Mount Monolith viewpoint, follow the ridge southwest from Grizzly Pass.
-The ridge becomes a little steeper and rockier as you need to go another 267 m higher to the viewpoint (1,883 m).
+To continue to the Twin Lakes and Mount Monolith Viewpoint, follow the ridge southwest (right) from Grizzly Pass.
+The ridge becomes a little steeper and rockier as you need to go another 267 m higher to the viewpoint (elevation: 1,883 m).
 There are some rock cairns along the ridge and some steep cliffs to your right, so watch your step!
-The views from the viewpoint are spectacular as you gaze down at the dark turquoise waters of the two Twin Lakes with Mount Monoith towering above them.
+The views from the viewpoint are spectacular as you gaze down at the dark turquoise waters of the two Twin Lakes with Mount Monolith towering above them.
 There is some additional scrambling you could do to reach a higher point along the ridge if you have more time.
+Return the same way to get back to Grizzly Lake.

 Comments / Trip Reports